RPG Skills: Can Games Help You Level Up in Life?

 Video gaming wasn’t always the mainstream pastime that it is today.
 Indeed, through the decades, the concept has been targeted with criticism, including the idea that it could ultimately be bad for your health.

-However, in the present, it's loved by huge numbers of people across the world.
-There is also an ever-growing school of thought that video gaming can be pretty good for you.
-As IDTech.com explains, studies have looked into the issue and concluded that video games offer a range of benefits to regular players, including that they could even go some way towards increasing your grey matter.
+However, there is an ever-growing school of thought that video gaming can be good for you.
+As IDTech.com explains, video games offer a range of benefits, including the potential to increase brainpower.

 Could it be that certain forms of gaming - namely RPGs - are actually more beneficial than others?